stardustai/docs-api/src/en/export/export-tasks.md

 const body = {
 	projectId: {
 		type: 'long',
-		default: 2695,
 		description: 'project id'
 	},
 	completeTimeAfter: {
 		type: 'string',
-		default: '2023-04-01',
-		description: 'Complete time of task after the date, include the day' },
+		description: 'Complete time of task after the date, include the day, such as 2024-05-01' },
 	completeTimeBefore: {
 		type: 'string',
-		default: '2023-05-01',
-		description: 'Complete time of task before the date' },
+		description: 'Complete time of task before the date, such as 2024-06-01' },
 	taskIds: {
 		type: 'long[]',
-		default: [],
 		description: 'Task Id List'
 	},
 }